serika-dev/Terms-Privacy/Privacy.md

 - **Content Preferences**: Your preference regarding viewing Not Safe For Work (NSFW) content.
 - **Developer API Keys**: Information about whether you have created or requested a developer API key.
 - **Error Reports**: Automatically generated error reports, which may include technical details about your usage and environment.
 These are sent to us via a secure webhook and you cannot opt out of this process.

+- **Toka Profile Data**: Display name, handle, biography, profile photo, banner image, links (e.g., website), optional location and language, account status (e.g., verified, protected), visibility and content preference settings relevant to Toka.
+- **Toka Posts and Interactions**: Posts you create on Toka and related metadata (timestamps, language, hashtags, mentions, links, attached media, polls), replies you make or receive, reposts/quotes you perform, and basic delivery metadata (e.g., the client used, approximate locale, non-precise location if enabled by you).
+- **Toka Engagement Data**: Your likes, bookmarks, reposts/quotes, and other engagement signals on Toka, along with associated timestamps.
+- **Toka Social Graph and Lists**: Your followers and accounts you follow on Toka, list creation and memberships, as well as mutes and blocks you apply to other accounts.
+- **Toka Safety and Moderation Settings**: Reports you submit, content labels you acknowledge, muted words/phrases, content filters, and other safety controls you configure on Toka.
+- **Toka Notification Preferences**: Your notification and delivery preferences for Toka (e.g., in-app notifications, email preferences), and high-level interaction events necessary to operate notifications.
+- **OAuth Authorizations**: Metadata about third-party OAuth clients you authorize (client identifier, scopes granted, creation and revocation timestamps).
+This does not include your password; access is controlled via OAuth tokens.
+Third-party applications operate under their own terms and privacy policies.

 **Beta Program and Data Usage**